-Previous phase 2 surveys were undertaken on the site in 2019 and 2020, which included bat (activity), breeding bird, wintering bird, reptile, hazel dormouse (Muscardinus avellanarius) and botanical surveys.
+Previous phase 2 surveys were undertaken on the site in 2019 and 2020, which included bat (activity), badger (Meles meles), great crested newt (Triturus cristatus) eDNA, breeding bird, wintering bird, reptile, hazel dormouse (Muscardinus avellanarius) and botanical surveys.
 This report should be read in conjunction with the PEA and specific species surveys.